-- To provide an open space area that facilitates and encourages pedestrian access and community participation in formal and informal recreational, cultural and community pursuits and to maximise the use of the lands for these purposes. - To provide facilities that support opportunities for community activities such as, but not limited to, play, limited physical activity, picnics, walking, dog exercising, nature and biodiversity pursuits and gatherings. - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes.
+- To provide an open space area that facilitates community participation in formal and informal recreational, cultural and community pursuits and to maximise the use of the lands for these purposes. - To provide facilities that support opportunities for community activities such as, but not limited to, play, physical activity, picnics, walking, dog exercising, gardening, nature and biodiversity pursuits and gatherings. - To support and encourage pedestrian and bike rider movement within and through the Reserve along a linear shared use pathway and network of open space areas made easily accessible from all public entry points. - To facilitate occupation of any part of the Reserve by sporting clubs/groups, community clubs/groups for community and sporting purposes as set out in any licence/lease/permit granted by the Council - To address specific environmental, heritage and urban design objectives. - To utilise a portion of the Reserve for stormwater management purposes.